The trillion dollar travel industry is experiencing a massive shift: special needs travel is becoming the fastest growing segment of the market.

 Many popular travel destinations are acting as leaders in the industry and have already earned the CAC designation, including Beaches Resorts, Sawgrass Marriott Golf Resort & Spa, SeaWorld Orlando and Sesame Place.

-These organizations have received incredible feedback from their guests with autism and they now feel confident about their staff handling these situations that inevitably happen every day.
+These organizations have received incredible feedback from their autistic guests and they now feel confident about their staff handling these situations that inevitably happen every day.

 After Sesame Place announced their certification, the response was incredible!
 For example, 400 families visited their park who self-identified as having a child with autism the week after the CAC designation was announced.